SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 To learn more about the different resource log category types and schemas collected for Azure Application Gateway, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-diagnostics#diagnostic-logging).

+* **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
+To learnmore, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 * **Platform Metrics for Azure Application Gateway**.
 These metrics are available in [Microsoft.Network/applicationGateways](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported#microsoftnetworkapplicationgateways) namespace.
 For more information on supported metrics in Azure Application Gateway v1 and Azure Application Gateway v2, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-metrics).